officelearn/azure-docs.sv-se/articles/cosmos-db/run-hadoop-with-hdinsight.md

         '*DocumentDB.inputCollections*' = '*\<DocumentDB Input Collection Name 1\>*,*\<DocumentDB Input Collection Name 2\>*' A1A</br> The collection names are separated without spaces, using only a single comma.

-        # Create a Hive table using data from DocumentDB.
-Pass DocumentDB the query to filter transferred data to _rid and _ts.
+        # Create a Hive table using data from Azure Cosmos DB.
+Pass Azure Cosmos DB the query to filter transferred data to _rid and _ts.
         $queryStringPart1 = "drop table DocumentDB_timestamps; "  +
                             "create external table DocumentDB_timestamps(id string, ts BIGINT) "  +
                             "stored by 'com.microsoft.azure.documentdb.hive.DocumentDBStorageHandler' "  +